AnhTuWally/blue_heller/note.md

 LOW-PRIO TODO:
 - [ ] Adding registration page
 - [ ] Investigate "Style sheet could not be loaded `static/scss/bootstrap.scss`
+- [ ] When timeline in clicked, do something
+- [ ] Adding function to delete status

 # Change Logo